• Skip to primary navigation

 Cottage Cheese Cumin Loaf

-What a beauty this Cottage Cheese Cumin Loaf is (if I do say so myself)!
 I made this recipe a couple of years ago for Fly Buys.
 The challenge was to showcase the beauty of this Le Cruset cast iron pot and it was not a hard task.
 I knew instantly that a rustic parāoa (bread) was the perfect recipe to create.
-However, this can also be made in a large loaf tin if you do not have a cast iron pot.
+However, make this in a large loaf tin if you do not have a cast iron pot.

 A little about this Cottage Cheese Cumin Loaf: